What is Web Accessibility?

 Does your website give disabled visitors the same access to information as everyone else?

-Web Accessibility is responsible for evaluating and assisting the campus community with adherence to the CSUSB Web Page Accessibility Policy.
+Web Accessibility is responsible for evaluating and assisting the campus community with adherence to the CSUSB Information Technology Accessibility Policy.
 Information Technology Services (ITS) is also involved in the CSU Accessible Technology Initiative (ATI).
 If you're looking for the CSUSB Web Accessibility Standards and Guidelines, we have recently added them to our site in a convenient PDF format.

 A special thank you to Candace Egan, from CSU Fresno, the Community of Academic Technology Staff (CATS), and the CSU Center for Distributed Learning for sharing the "Web Accessibility for All" video with CSUSB.
 This video was produced from funding from the TIGERS project.